Geonovum/sospilot/docs/administration.rst

 ``https://github.com/Geonovum/sospilot/blob/master/src/rivm-lml/etl-all.sh``.
 It is best to stop the cronjob whenever doing any of the resets below.
 Also be aware that the ETL steps build up history.

+Postgres credentials: set these once in the file ``https://github.com/Geonovum/sospilot/blob/master/src/rivm-lml/pgcreds.sh`` for your local Postgres.
+All scripts will use these values.

 Reset ETL Step 1 - RIVM File Harvester
 --------------------------------------